Symphony No. 7 (Bruckner): Second movement

 This movement was composed between January and April 1883.
 Bruckner began writing it in anticipation of the death of Richard Wagner, who was in poor health.
 The movement features four Wagner tubas, which was their first appearance in a symphony:

 A contrabass tuba is also present.
 The second part of the movement, beginning in F major, has a tune that Bruckner specialist Georg Tintner described as such: "If I could describe what makes Bruckner Bruckner to me, it is that tune.
 It is something which transcends ordinary sorts of feelings.
 You can't even say 'Is it jolly?'
 'Is it sad?'
 'Is it that?'
 'Is it that?'.
 You can't say that with a late Beethoven tune either.
 It is above these things:"

 Legend has it that Bruckner wrote the cymbal clash at the climax of this movement upon hearing the news that Wagner had died.
-By way of contrast, Williman Mann states that "at the climax of the slow movement Nikisch persuaded Bruckner to add a cymbal clash supported by a triangle; later this addition to the manuscript was marked 'invalid' – but not in the composer's hand, so who was the purist?"
+By way of contrast, William Mann states that "at the climax of the slow movement Nikisch persuaded Bruckner to add a cymbal clash supported by a triangle; later this addition to the manuscript was marked 'invalid' – but not in the composer's hand, so who was the purist?"

 This movement was played on Nazi German radio on 31 January 1943 following the German defeat in the Battle of Stalingrad and, after music by Richard Wagner, preceding the announcement on 1 May 1945 of Hitler's death the day before.